isidreroyo-dynatrace/carbon-impact-observability/README.md

-# Unlock the Business Process Observability with GRAIL
+# Examples of Business Process Observability with GRAIL
 ---

 This is a sample for educational purposes only and not officially part of the product.